Sand eel: Commercial fishing

 Traditionally, they have been little exploited for human food, but are a major target of industrial fishing for animal feed and fertilizer.
-Increasing fishing for them is thought to be causing problems for some of their natural predators, especially the auks which take them in deeper water.
-They are also tied as flies to catch fish.
+Increasing fishing for them is thought to be causing problems for some of their natural predators, especially the auks, which take them in deeper water.

 An instance of this was the RSPB report linking a population crash of seabirds in the North Sea to fishing for sand eels.
 This led to political pressure for the closure of this fishery; the seabird populations subsequently improved.

+They are also used as live bait to catch fish.